MrYsLab/telemetrix-rpi-pico-w/docs/index.md

 processing.
 The Telemetrix Project for the Raspberry Pi Pico W does just that and more.

-With Telemetrix, you can do things such as establish a GPIO pin as a PWM output pin, and set its value to run a DC motor, perhaps select the pin as a control pin for a NeoPixel strip or communicate with your favorite i2c device.
+With Telemetrix, you can do things such as establish a GPIO pin as a PWM output pin, and set its value to run a DC motor, or perhaps select the pin as a control pin for a NeoPixel strip or communicate with your favorite i2c device.
 All within a Python application.